 By Colleen Lennard-Love, MD

-Samaritan Health Services’ ear, nose and throat specialist Colleen Lennard-Love, MD, is accepting new patients by referral.
-She sees patients at Samaritan Pacific ENT & Allergy in Newport (541-574-4677) and at Samaritan Surgical Clinic in Lincoln City (541-994-8114).
+Board-certified ear, nose and throat specialist Colleen Lennard-Love, MD, sees patients by referral at Samaritan North Lincoln ENT Clinic in Lincoln City and Samaritan Pacific ENT & Allergy in Newport.
+She can be reached at 541-994-8114 in Lincoln City and at 541-574-4677 in Newport.